-Methods and ideas developed in nuclear may-body theory have found useful applications in other fields such as mesoscopic physics and nanoscience.
+Methods and ideas developed in nuclear many-body theory have found useful applications in other fields such as mesoscopic physics and nanoscience.
 The focus of our research in this area is on small correlated quantum many-body system in which finite-size effects are important, such as nuclei, quantum dots and nano-scale metallic grains.
 Unlike atomic nuclei, quantum dots are man-made devices and as such their physical parameters can be easily controlled by experimentalists, making them an attractive testing ground of many-body physics.

 We have made significant contributions at the interface between nuclear physics and mesoscopic physics.
 In particular, we have developed a theory to quantify the mesosopic fluctuations of the conductance and other observables in almost-isolated quantum dots.
 This theory is based on random-matrix theory, developed by Wigner and others to explain the statistical fluctuations of the neutron resonances in the compound nucleus.
 For reviews see RMP 2000 and Nobel Symposium 2001.

 Our research in this area is focused on the interplay between single-particle mean field degrees of freedom and many-body correlations.
 The low-energy physics of a mesoscopic structure whose single-particle dynamics are chaotic is described by an effective Hamiltonian known as the universal Hamiltonian.
 This Hamiltonian includes three interaction terms: charging energy, spin exchange and pairing.
 In quantum dots the pairing term is repulsive and can be ignored but the exchange interaction term plays an important role.
 We used spin projection methods, developed in nuclear physics, to calculate the conductance through a weakly coupled dot in closed form, and explained long-standing discrepancies between theory and experiments (PRL 2003).
-In recent work, we have studied the effects of exchange correlations on the thermopower of the dot (PRB 2011).
+We have also studied the effects of exchange correlations on the thermopower of the dot (PRB 2011).

 In nano-scale metallic grains, the pairing term is attractive and can lead to a Bardeen-Cooper-Schrieffer (BCS) instability.
 Of particular interest are grains whose linear size is smaller than a few nanometers.
 Such grains describe the crossover between the bulk BCS limit and the fluctuation-dominated regime in which BCS theory is no longer valid and the effects of pairing correlations are much more subtle.
 Anderson argued that this limit corresponds to the smallest size at which a nanoparticle remains a superconductor.
-The competition between superconductivity (induced by pairing) and ferromagnetism (induced by exchange) in the fluctuation-dominated regime has remarkable signatures in a number of quantities that we have studied: (i) ground-state spin; we identified a coexistence regime of superconductivity and ferromagnetism (EPL 2007), (ii) mesoscopic fluctuations of the conductance peaks in a grain that is weakly coupled to external leads (PRL 2008), and (iii) thermodynamic observables such as the heat capacity and spin susceptibility (PRB 2012).
-(For a recent review of this work see Phys.
+The competition between superconductivity (induced by pairing) and ferromagnetism (induced by exchange) in the fluctuation-dominated regime has remarkable signatures in a number of quantities that we have studied: (i) ground-state spin; we identified a coexistence regime of superconductivity and ferromagnetism (EPL 2007), (ii) mesoscopic fluctuations of the conductance peaks in a grain that is weakly coupled to external leads (PRL 2008), and (iii) thermodynamic observables such as the heat capacity and spin susceptibility (PRB 2013).
+For a review of this work see Phys.
 Scr.
-2012.)
+2012.